Is it now the law in Santa Paula for my pet to be spayed or neutered?

 I think my lost pet is at SPARC.
 What do I need to do to get it out?

-You will need to bring a personal photo of the pet plus current vet records that show ownership and include information about a CURRENT RABIES vaccination.
+You will need to bring a personal photo of the pet plus, proof of current city license and current vet records that show ownership, spay or neuter certificate and a CURRENT RABIES vaccination.
 Paperwork will need to be completed, and fees will be assessed.

 Do you accept animals from other cities?

-Unfortunately not.
-SPARC is able to help the animals of Santa Paula, CA, and but doesn’t yet have the resources to help pets from other areas.
+Unfortunately not at this time.
+SPARC is able to help the animals in the city of Santa Paula, CA but doesn’t yet have the resources to help pets from other areas.
+Any pet found outside of the city limits should be taken to the Ventura County Animal Services in Camarillo, CA.

 Do you know if this dog or cat is good with other dogs and cats or with kids?

 Please check each pet’s individual bio to find out more about them.
-If you still have a question, please email firstname.lastname@example.org.
+If you cannot find this informatin on the bios, please give us a call at 805-525-8609 and we can cat test our dogs if needed.

 Can I adopt this animal today and pick it up in a few days?